lmc-eu/steward/README.md

 ### 5. See the results and screenshots
 The log is printed to the console where you run the `run` command.
 But this could be a bit confusing, especially if you run multiple tests in parallel.

-So for each testcase there is separate file in JUnit XML format, placed in `logs/` directory.
-Also screenshots and HTML snapsnots are saved into this directory (they are automatically generated on failed assertion or if some WebDriver command fails).
+So for each testcase there is a separate file in JUnit XML format, placed in `logs/` directory.
+Also, screenshots and HTML snapshots are saved into this directory (they are automatically generated on failed assertion or if some WebDriver command fails).

-To see current status of tests during (or after) tests execution, open file `logs/results.xml` in your browser:
+To see the current status of tests during (or after) tests execution, open file `logs/results.xml` in your browser:

 ![Example output as displayed in logs/results.xml file](https://lmc-eu.github.io/steward/images/results-output-example.png)